IBMStreams/sample.edge-app-control/README.md

         - **_credentials_**
         : These are the credentials (username and password) used to log in to the IBM Cloud Pak for Data environment in your browser.
         - **_version_**: You can find the version number in the About section after logging in to the IBM Cloud Pak for Data environment in your browser.
-    - credentials (username and password) for Edge nodes
+    - credentials (root password) for Edge nodes

-    - EAM Scenario only
+    - If using EAM
         - API key for EAM access
+            - _eam-api-key_
-        - open shift cluster url & credentials (user & api-key)
+        - open shift cluster url & credentials
+            - _openshift-cluster-url:port_
+            - _default-route-to-openshift-image-registry_
+            - _openshift-token-for-cpd-admin-sa_

 ## Steps

 This sample will show how to develop and deploy the application with and without IBM Edge Application Manager.
-The high level steps are the same for both of these cases.
+The high level steps are the same for both of these scenarios.
 1. Develop Application
 1. Build Application for the Edge
 1. Select Edge nodes to use